About password creation

 Your email address is the gateway for all your other accounts and the place where you reset your passwords.
 With this in mind, if a criminal gets access to your email account, they can take control of most other user accounts that you have.
 At the very least, have a long and unique password for your email account that no one could guess.
 Password length will affect how much time it can take to crack the password by a cyber criminal.

 Cyber criminals can use computers to guess people’s passwords and break into their computers in what is called a brute-force attack.
 The computer will try every combination of letter, literally working through the dictionary till they have found the words that work.
 Some programs are sophisticated enough to search logical substitutions such as ‘4’ for an ‘A’ , ‘I’ for ‘1’ etc. For this reason, it is recommended that you use a password that is over 8 characters long, or better still, 12 characters or more, make it complex and hard to guess, and if available you should lockout your accounts after a certain number of unsuccessful login attempts.

 How do you think up a unique secure password for each of your user accounts and also remember them?

 How to make a strong password

 The National Cyber Security Centre has a great deal of useful advice about passwords.
 They recommend that you use three random words which you can remember but do not naturally go together.
-It is also a good idea to use numbers and special characters (*&%F£) in your password as well as a combination of upper and lower case letters.
 The longer your password the better.
 It is recommended selecting long passwords for your admin and other crucial systems’ accounts (i.e. email account, banking account).
 Do not share your password with anyone, this is private information.

 Looking after your passwords